In this section

 There are also two special meetings per year where Governors can meet privately with the Board of Directors, plus four meetings where Governors meet with other Governors.

 Governors may also choose to become a member of one of the sub-committees or working groups.
 These groups meet at regular intervals, generally not more than six times during a year.

 There is also the opportunity to attend patient-related events, membership recruitment days, and the Annual Members Meeting.
-Meetings are usually held at Malton, York or Scarborough and travel expenses are reimbursed.

 Many Governors say how they enjoy the role and find it rewarding.
 Governors must have enough time to fulfil the duties of the governing body.